Steffen911/steffen911.github.io/_posts/2022-04-09-learning-about-nfts.md

 The blogpost [How to write & deploy an NFT](https://ethereum.org/en/developers/tutorials/how-to-write-and-deploy-an-nft/) on ethereum.org was the perfect starting point from there on.

-In this post, I will talk you through the steps I took and the learnings I had a long the way.
+In this post, I will walk you through the steps I took and the learnings I had a long the way.
 The main takeaway is that it is surprisingly expensive to share pixelated artworks with the world.
 There is always some charge for every step along the way.
 Anyway, let us start at the beginning.